-- 1. Taking a second sample (as per EPA LCR and the Drinking Water Best Management Practices suggestive guidelines) of the water source, - 2.
-Having a CPS-FCS specialized maintenance plumber inspect the water tap and pipe to make sure there are no leaks or outside indications of corrosion, and - 3.
-Post "NOTICE" sign saying "Notice" "work station sink, water not intended for drinking. " ."
+1. Taking a second sample (as per EPA LCR and the Drinking Water Best Management Practices suggestive guidelines) of the water source,

+- 2. Having a CPS-FCS specialized maintenance plumber inspect the water tap and pipe to make sure there are no leaks or outside indications of corrosion, and - 3.
+Post a sign saying "Notice" "work station sink, water not intended for drinking." (if needed, and decided after the additional testing result and summary recommendation).

-Follow Up Water Quality Evaluation
+Follow-up Water Quality Evaluation

-On July 8, 2016, CPS-FCS performed a follow up water sample- a flush sample of Teacher's Lounge Faucet (cold) in room C103.
+On July 7, 2016, CPS-FCS performed a flush sample (follow up water sample) of the faucet in the kitchen (marked KF-3).
 Additionally, a CPS-FCS specialized maintenance plumber inspected the water tap and associated pipe to make sure there were no leaks or outside indications of corrosion.